icon

 For Gender Justice

-• Include women at every stage of the NDC development and implementation process.
+• Include women and gender-diverse individuals at every stage of the NDC development and implementation process and make this mandatory.

-• Incorporate gender disaggregated data on climate in the UK and its territories.
+• Collect and apply up-to-date gender disaggregated data on climate in the UK and its overseas territories to inform targeted policy interventions.

 For Youth Inclusion

-• Include young people at every stage of the NDC development and implementation process, highlighting how their contributions informed the NDC.
+• Include young people at every stage of the NDC development and implementation process via youth-led organisations and networks, highlighting how their contributions informed the NDC process throughout.

 NDC Ambassador - Author